HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 However, the IRD deductions such as PAYE, Student Loan and Child Support are analysed to (put into) the employees main department.
 Due to the tax rules, there really is no one way to split PAYE etc up, so these are put into the employees main department to avoid confusion.

-This will not have any affect on the totals which go to IRD on the monthly schedule, since the figures which go to the IRD on the IR348 and IR345 are the totals of all departments (= the company/employer total).
+This will not have any affect on the totals which go to IRD with payday filing, since the figures which go to the IRD are the totals of all departments (= the company/employer total).

 Note 3